MalwandlaShaun/sanctuary/frontend/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# Frontend

+cd frontend
+npm run dev / npm run dev -- --open

 # json server

-run this command for using the jons server to using the mock data in db.json: npx json-server --watch db.json --port 4000
+run this command for using the jons server to get the mock data in db.json: npx json-server --watch db.json --port 4000